A Look Into What Your Eyes Say About Your Health

 What about the basic color of your eyes – does it mean anything if you have blue, green, or black eyes?
 The color of your iris is solely determined by genes.
 Some research indicates that those with dark irises can perform better in sports as they have better motor skills.8 Another study claims that people who have darker eyes can hear slightly better than people with lighter eyes.9 You’ll also find several hypotheses on eye color dictating character traits and susceptibility to certain diseases.
 For instance, people with light eyes are thought to be more prone to age-related macular degeneration than those with darker eyes.10 But the researchers are quick to point out that the evidence is not conclusive and other genetic and environmental markers may be at play.
 For now, your eye color is pretty much indicative of the DNA code you were born with.

-What if you’ve noticed changes in your eye color of late?
+But what if you’ve noticed changes in your eye color of late?
 While the color of the iris is genetically determined by melanin pigments or melanocytes, any change in the color could be a cause for concern.
 A dip or rise in melanocytes may be a symptom of Horner’s syndrome or Fuchs’ heterochromic iridocyclitis, impacting iris color.
 It’s best to consult a doctor to also rule out diseases like glaucoma if you sense a change in color.11

 The eyes are a very sensitive and powerful organ.
 Many of us, be it due to our lifestyle or a lack of awareness, take very little care of them.
 When working on electronic devices, it is important to take a break every 30 minutes and rest the eyes, failing which you may develop itchy, dry eyes.
 Tanking up on foods that help keep eyes and vision healthy is also important.
-Compounds such as lutein present in corn, egg yolks, and in several fruits and veggies (carrots, berries, beets, broccoli etc.) can help keep eyes healthy.12 Blinking at frequent intervals, exercising your eye muscles, and even visiting an eye doctor regularly can all go to keeping your eyes happy and healthy.
+Compounds such as lutein present in corn, egg yolks, and in several fruits and veggies (carrots, berries, beets, broccoli etc.) can help keep eyes healthy.17 Blinking at frequent intervals, exercising your eye muscles, and even visiting an eye doctor regularly can all go to keeping your eyes happy and healthy.
 Also, remember, any slight changes in eye hue can also reveal what’s going on inside your body.
 Do watch out for these signs and get them sorted, giving your eyes and your body the attention they deserve!

 References [ + ]